SAFCSP-Team/operating-system-path/README.md

 ## Introducation

-This path will cover the **operating system** concepts and its components to implement it in the software development.
+This path will cover the **operating system** concepts and its components to implement it in software development.

-> This path is divided into resource stack that will cover the main concepts related to the path itself,
+> This path is divided into a resource stack that will cover the main concepts related to the path itself,
 > and project stack which helps validate your understanding of these concepts.

 ## Objective

 By the end of this path you will be able to:

-* Understand the concept of operating system.
+* Understand the concept of the operating system.
 * Understand Input/Output and File Management.
 * Understand Memory Management.
 * Understand Process Management.